semiotic-ai/flat-files-decoder/Readme.md

 - Firehose dbin files to decode
   - An example file is provided `example0017686312.dbin`
   - Input files must be in the directory input_files
-  - Decoded json files will be output to the directory output_files

 ### Running
 - Run `cargo run --release` in the root directory of the project